phalcon-orphanage/docs/en/filter.md

 ## Built-in

 > Where appropriate, the sanitizers will cast the value to the type expected.
-For example the [`absint`][absint] sanitizer will remove all non numeric characters from the input, cast the input to an integer and return its absolute value.
+For example the `absint` sanitizer will remove all non numeric characters from the input, cast the input to an integer and return its absolute value.
 {: .alert .alert-warning }

 The following are the built-in filters provided by this component: